ceph/ceph/doc/cephadm/services/index.rst

 Placement by pattern matching
 -----------------------------

-Daemons can be placed on hosts as well:
+Daemons can be placed on hosts using a host pattern as well.
+By default, the host pattern is matched using fnmatch which supports UNIX shell-style wildcards (see https://docs.python.org/3/library/fnmatch.html):

    .. prompt:: bash #